 The Company's objective in managing its capital is to ensure continuity of business while at the same time providing reasonable returns to its various stakeholders but keeping associated costs under control.
 In order to achieve this, the requirement of capital is reviewed periodically with reference to operating and business plans that take into account capital expenditure and strategic investments.
 Sourcing of capital is done through a judicious combination of equity/ internal accruals and borrowings, both short-term and long-term.
 Net debt (total borrowings less cash and cash equivalents, Bank Balance and Investment through FVTPL) to equity ratio is used to monitor capital.

-Note 51: Merger with Mount Everest Breweries Limited
+Note 51: Merger with Mount Everest Brewaries Limited

-During the year the Board of Directors in their meeting held on 10-Aug-2023, post extensive discussions, deliberations, and considering the present business scenario, had decided to withdraw the Scheme of Arrangement ("”SOA””) for the amalgamation of the company with Mount Everest Breweries Limited (MEBL).
+During the previous year, the Board of Directors in there meeting held on 10-Aug-2023, post extensive discussions, deliberations, and considering the present business scenario, has decided to withdraw the Scheme of Arrangement ("SOA”) for the amalgamation of the company with Mount Everest Breweries Limited (MEBL).

 Note 52: Government Grant